rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Again, these types are trying to create a puzzle.
 One I can assemble in a specific way only.
 If the puzzle machinery works, I will have to call `validate` to use `Person<Validated>` in `doSomethingValidated`.

 Only, this machinery does not work.
-The following code complies:
+The following code compiles:

 ```JavaScript
 function validatedOrNot<T>(p: Person<T>): void {